Countryside Around Bath

 Within these rules is a section on trees in relation to planning projects, where it states that permission from the council is needed before any developments on conservation areas or trees under Tree Preservation Orders (TPOs) is conducted.
 Not only that, but these rules cannot be avoided, particularly as it would be classed as a criminal offence and even in minor cases would likely prompt a significant fine.

 BS5837 Tree Survey and Report

-During a tree survey, a qualified arborist will grade each tree on the site based on their current condition and overall value.
+During a tree survey, a qualified arboriculturist will grade each tree on the site based on their current condition and overall value.
 The results of this assessment will then determine the fate of each tree between keeping them, moving them or destroying them.
 It will be the arboricultural consultant’s desire to keep as many as possible, but if they aren’t valuable, are in poor condition, or if they will be impacted by the development project, it will be necessary to find alternative solutions.

-Following completion of the survey, the arborist will assemble a report that explains their findings and suggested next steps, as well as a drawing that outlines the site and where each tree is located.
+Following completion of the survey, the arboriculturist will assemble a report that explains their findings and suggested next steps, as well as a drawing that outlines the site and where each tree is located.
 Using this report, the application for planning permission can be significantly strengthened through indicating a realistic plan of action to the local planning authority.